Do ImageNet Classifiers Generalize to ImageNet?

 Instead, we propose an alternative explanation based on the relative difficulty of the original and new test sets.
 We demonstrate that it is possible to recover the original ImageNet accuracies almost exactly if we only include the easiest images from our candidate pool.
 This suggests that the accuracy scores of even the best image classifiers are still highly sensitive to minutiae of the data cleaning process.
 This brittleness puts claims about human-level performance into context \cite{karpathycifarblog,superhuman,RDSKSMHKKBBL15}.
 It also shows that current classifiers still do not generalize reliably even in the benign environment of a carefully controlled reproducibility experiment.

 Figure \ref{fig:intro_plot} shows the main result of our experiment.
 Before we describe our methodology in Section \ref{sec:overview}, the next section provides relevant background.
-To enable future research, we release both our new test sets and the corresponding code.\footnote{\iftoggle{isicml}{For the ICML review process, we have uploaded our anonymized code to CMT and our new test sets to \url{http://icml4132.s3-website-us-west-2.amazonaws.com/}.}{\url{https://github.com/modestyachts/CIFAR-10.1} and \url{https://github.com/modestyachts/ImageNetV2}}}
+To enable future research, we release both our new test sets and the corresponding code.\footnote{\url{https://github.com/modestyachts/CIFAR-10.1} and \url{https://github.com/modestyachts/ImageNetV2}}